Jamie Feick: Playing career

-He won a high school state championship with Lexington High School in 1989 and 1991.
+He won a high school state championship with Lexington High School in 1991.

 In his NBA career, Feick played in 201 games and scored a total of 911 points.
-In the lockout-shortened 1999 season, Feick averaged 11 rebounds per game in 26 games for the New Jersey Nets, and on January 20, 2000 recorded 12 points and 25 rebounds in one game.
+In the lockout-shortened 1999 season, Feick averaged 11 rebounds per game in 26 games for the New Jersey Nets, and on January 20, 2000, recorded 12 points and 25 rebounds in one game.
 His last games were in the 2000–01 season, when his career was ended by an Achilles tendon injury.
-Oddly enough he remained officially on New Jersey's roster until April 2003 despite the Nets attempting to have his contract terminated as early as June 2002.
+He remained officially on New Jersey's roster until April 2003 despite the Nets attempting to have his contract terminated as early as June 2002.